WeededMuffin385/Sandcore-Multimedia/README.md

-# Sandcore-Multimedia
+# Sandcore Multimedia
-Sandcore Multimedia is a Game Engine that is a part of "Sandcore Project".
+Part of "Sandcore Project".
+The core of interaction with user throught graphics and input.